potiondao/wizard/README.md

 The script will output the proposals with the following format:

 ```
-    [TX1] Parameters for the MagicToken Snapshot Proposal
+    [TX1] Parameters for the PotionToken Snapshot Proposal
     Type:                       Contract Interaction
     To (address):               0x000000000063b99B8036c31E91c64fC89bFf9ca7
     Value (wei):                0